MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/what-is-help.md

 ms.collection: Adm_O365
 ms.custom:
 - Adm_O365
-- Adm_O365_FullSet
 - MiniMaven
-description: ""
+search.appverid:
+- MET150
+- MOE150
+- BEA160
+- GEA150

 ROBOTS: NOINDEX
+description: "Learn what type of help we provide for the admin center."
 ---

 # What is Help?